 As a Snowflake Data Engineer interpreting and understanding data is only the culmination of a long journey, which includes the transformation of raw data into fancy analytical dashboards.
 Systematically analyzing data requires a dedicated ecosystem called a data pipeline.

 This is a set of technologies used to obtain, store, process, and query data in a specific environment.
-This article will explain who a Snowflake Data Engineer is, their scope of responsibilities, skill sets, and general role description.
+This article will explain who a Snowflake Data Engineer is, their scope of responsibilities, Developer skill sets, and Snowflake job description.

 Table of Content